Kong/docs.konghq.com/app/konnect/account-management/index.md

 ## License management

-When you create a {{site.konnect_saas}} account, a license is automatically provisioned to the organization.
-You do not need to manage this license manually.
+When you create a {{site.konnect_saas}} account, {{site.base_gateway}} and Kong Mesh licenses are automatically provisioned to the organization.
+You do not need to manage these licenses manually.

 Any data plane nodes configured through the [Gateway Manager](/konnect/gateway-manager/) also implicitly receive the same license from the {{site.konnect_saas}}